School of Health Professions :: Programs of Study

 >> Is there a waiting list?
 Are there classes I can take before entering the program?

 There is not a waiting list.
 All applicants who meet the deadline and are minimally qualified will be considered for the program.
 The Radiography program is intensive, so some applicants elect to complete general support classes such as Medical Terminology (HLT 143) while they are being considered (grades must be a "C" or better).
 It should be understood that these general education or support courses are not the same as required prerequisites (addressed in a previous question).
 You may view a listing of curriculum requirements in the "Radiography" section of the college catalog.
-Interested students are encouraged to work with the pre-radiography advisor to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are students part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 21 students are accepted once a year.
+Interested students are encouraged to work with one of the pre-radiography advisors (Woody or Perdue) to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are students part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 21 students are accepted once a year.

 >> Can the program be taken at night or on a part-time basis?